softwaregroup-bg/ut-run/microservices.md

             // the functions returned by layers will receive configuration
             // from utModule1 subkeys corresponding to the layer name return {
+                //  layer function will receive parameters param1, param2
+                // with values from then current configuration, under utModule1.layer1.*
                 layer1: ({param1, param2}) =>
-                //  param1, param2 are values from then current configuration, under utModule1.layer1.*
                     [ // return array of handlers for this layer adapter1, handlers1, error
                     ],